espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 ^^^^^

 -  The parameter ``<interval_second>`` of this command is the same as the parameter ``[<reconn_interval>]`` of the command :ref:`AT+CWJAP <cmd-JAP>`.
--  This command only works for passive disconnection from APs.
+-  This command works for passive disconnection from APs, Wi-Fi mode switch, and Wi-Fi auto connect after power on.

 .. _cmd-LAPOPT: